tarachari3/SplitStats/cran-comments.md

-* This is the first submission for this package.
-Note 2 refers to the examples taking longer than 5s to run though these examples are useful for the user to have.
+* NOTE 1 This is the first submission for this package.
+NOTE 2 refers to the examples taking longer than 5s to run though these examples are more illustrative/useful when run with the size/type of data provided.
+NOTE 3 does not result in any errors, and there is no .empty file in the SplitStats package.